-In May 2014, Dr. William M. Griswold became the 10th director of the Cleveland Museum of Art since its founding in 1916.
-Dr. Griswold enters the life of the museum at a dynamic moment—with a newly completed expansion project increasing its capacity and significance, and a centennial anniversary approaching.
-His ambition is to build the museum’s strong relevance throughout the region, the nation and the world, capitalize on its long-standing community engagement legacy and enhance the quality and breadth of its well-known collection.
+In May 2014, Dr. William M. Griswold became the tenth director of the Cleveland Museum of Art since its founding in 1913.
+Dr. Griswold enters the life of the museum at a dynamic moment—with a completed expansion project increasing its capacity and significance, and a centennial anniversary of the museum's opening approaching.
+His ambition is to build the museum’s strong relevance throughout the region, the nation, and the world, capitalize on its long-standing community engagement legacy, and enhance the quality and breadth of its well-known collection.

 In 2010, Dr. Griswold initiated the first interior restoration of the Morgan’s historic McKim building since its construction as Pierpont Morgan’s private study and library more than a century ago.
-He also oversaw a project to digitize the Morgan’s renowned collections, beginning with its holdings of drawings and music manuscripts, two of its most important.
+He also oversaw a project to digitize the Morgan’s renowned collections, beginning with two of its most important holdings: drawings and music manuscripts.
 In 2011, he supervised the establishment of the innovative Morgan Drawing Institute to advance the study of drawings of all periods and schools.
-As a result of these initiatives, and many more, the Morgan over the last several years has seen some of the most robust donor support and attendance in its history.
+As a result of these initiatives, and many more, the Morgan over the past several years has seen some of the most robust donor support and attendance in its history.